Protea comptonii: Ecology

 This species is found growing in a limited number of specific habitats: montane grassland around Barberton, and in KwaZulu-Natal it occurs in either sourveld or grassland in the Zululand mistbelt, on quartzite-derived substrates.
-It is found on steep, south-facing slopes among quartzite outcrops, at altitudes of 700 to 1,800 metres.
+It is found on steep, south-facing slopes among quartzite outcrops, at altitudes of 700 to 1,800 m.

 The tree blooms in the winter in the Barberton mountains.
 Pollination is achieved by means of visits by nectar-feeding birds.
 Its aerial stems can survive the wildfires which periodically pass through its habitat and re-sprout.

 Its seeds are not stored on the plant as are those of many other proteas, and are released from the infructescence immediately after ripening.
 The seeds are dispersed by action of the wind.
 Recruitment appears to occur at a low rate.

 Cattle do not feed on the leaves of this tree, or at least leave it alone in the veld, but it is consumed by wild antelope.